Richard Carrier: Background

-In his autobiographical essay, "From Taoist to Infidel", Carrier discusses his upbringing in a benign Methodist church, his conversion to Taoism in early adulthood, his confrontation with Christian fundamentalists while in the United States Coast Guard, and his deeper study of religion, Christianity, and Western philosophy, which eventually led to his embrace of naturalism.
-From 1995 to 2015, he was married to Jennifer Robin Carrier.
-Announcing their divorce, Carrier revealed that he is polyamorous, and that after informing his wife of his extramarital affairs, the last two years of their marriage had been an open relationship.
+In his autobiographical essay "From Taoist to Infidel", Carrier recounts a benign Methodist upbringing, an early adult conversion to Taoism, and conflicts with Christian fundamentalists while he served in the United States Coast Guard.
+He writes that those experiences and his study of religion, Christianity, and Western philosophy led him to embrace naturalism.

+Carrier married Jennifer Robin Carrier in 1995, and the couple divorced in 2015.
+When he announced the separation he described himself as polyamorous and said the final two years of their marriage were an open relationship.

 In 2008, Carrier received a doctorate in ancient history from Columbia University, where he studied the history of science in antiquity.
 His thesis was entitled "Attitudes Towards the Natural Philosopher in the Early Roman Empire (100 B.C. to 313 A.D.)."
-He has published several articles and chapters in books on the subject of history and philosophy.

-For a number of years, Carrier was editor of and a substantial contributor to The Secular Web, where he wrote on the topics of atheism and metaphysical naturalism; these later formed the basis for his book Sense and Goodness without God.
-He also authored a regular column on the web site Freethought Blogs; this was suspended in 2016 amid allegations of sexual misconduct.
-Carrier has frequently been a featured speaker at various skeptic, secular humanist, freethought and atheist conventions, such as the annual Freethought Festival in Madison, Wisconsin, the annual Skepticon convention in Springfield, Missouri, and conventions sponsored by American Atheists.
+From 1996 to 2008 Carrier edited and contributed extensively to The Secular Web, writing about atheism and metaphysical naturalism.
+Those essays later formed the basis for his book Sense and Goodness without God.
+Carrier has frequently spoken at skeptic, secular humanist, freethought, and atheist conventions, including the annual Freethought Festival in Madison, Wisconsin, Skepticon in Springfield, Missouri, and gatherings hosted by American Atheists.

-Carrier strongly advocated for a movement in atheism called "Atheism Plus," through which he argued that the atheist community ought to also share certain particular political agendas, not just lack a belief in God.
-Philosopher Massimo Pigliucci criticized Carrier for being very intolerant of people who disagreed with him or his atheistic views and for radicalizing the "Atheism plus" agenda.
-Pigliucci also quoted the originator of the "Atheism plus", Jen McCreight, criticizing Carrier: "Finally had time 2 read Richard Carrier's #atheismplus piece.
-His language was unnecessarily harsh, divisive & ableist.
-Doesn't represent A+."

-In recent years, Carrier has been accused of engaging in unwanted sexual advances at skeptic and atheist conventions.
-Carrier has both apologized for and denied the alleged misconduct.
+Carrier initially regarded the nonexistence of Jesus as a fringe theory that did not warrant academic investigation, but readers asked him to examine the topic and crowdfunded his research.
+He later became a vocal advocate of the view that Jesus was not a historical person.
+Carrier notes the scholarly consensus when he writes "the non-existence of Jesus is simply not plausible, as arguments from silence in the matter aren't valid, nor could they ever be sufficient to challenge what is, after all, the near-universal consensus of well-qualified experts."
+He likewise states that "the historicity of Jesus Christ is currently the default consensus."